namitoyokota/standups/README.md

 A history of my standups.

 ## Today
+### 3/9/23
+- Adding a new event to the `vm-date-picker` on clear - 1101
+- Will start working on calculating overall rating - 940
+- Make a minor PR to move the order details section - 1174

 ### 3/8/23
 - Have a demo for you guys to handle autosave - 1190
 - Implement the same workflow for Perform Review page